 Are you a faculty or staff member with a DePaul-issued Windows computer?

-Windows 11 is coming soon.
 Please check back on this web page for future announcements and dates.

-Early 2025: New computers will come with Windows 11
+New computers come with Windows 11

 Employees currently using a Windows computer